jlorys/SQL-Server-sqls/README.md

 SELECT Country, Gender, SUM(Salary) AS TotalSalary FROM Employees
-GROUP BY Cube(Country, Gender)  -- GROUP BY Country, Gender with Cube
+GROUP BY CUBE(Country, Gender)  -- GROUP BY Country, Gender with Cube

 --Difference is that wih rollup we're having hierarchy grouping and with cube all combinations --You won't see any difference when you use this functions on single column.
 3 are nedded

 --grouping function
 SELECT Continent, Country, City, SUM(SaleAmount) AS TotalSales,
     GROUPING(Continent) AS GP_Continent, --return 1 if column was grouped
     GROUPING(Country) AS GP_Country,
     GROUPING(City) AS GP_City
+FROM Sales
+GROUP BY ROLLUP(Continent, Country, City)

+--Change nulls into All value, to be more user friendly SELECT
+    CASE WHEN GROUPING(Continent) = 1 THEN 'All' ELSE ISNULL(Continent, 'Unknown') END AS Continent,
+    CASE WHEN GROUPING(Country) = 1 THEN 'All' ELSE ISNULL(Country, 'Unknown') END AS Country,
+    CASE WHEN GROUPING(City) = 1 THEN 'All' ELSE ISNULL(City, 'Unknown') END AS City,
+    SUM(SaleAmount) AS TotalSales
 FROM Sales
 GROUP BY ROLLUP(Continent, Country, City)